carlosbuenosvinos/phparchitect-hexagonal-architecture-article/page.markdown

 ## What's next?

-If you are interested in learning more about Hexagonal Architecture and other near concepts you should take a look to CQRS and Event Sourcing.
+If you are interested in learning more about Hexagonal Architecture and other near concepts you should review the related URLs provided at the beginning of the article, take a look to CQRS and Event Sourcing.
 Also, don't forget to subscribe to google groups and RSS about DDD such as <http://dddinphp.org> and follow on Twitter people like @VaughnVernon, @ericevans0 and @mathiasverraes.